Sanzō Nosaka: Death

 One year after being expelled from the Japanese Communist Party, Sanzō Nosaka died at home of old age.
 Outside the JCP, Nosaka was remembered for his gentle demeanor, good manners, and conservative sense of style, "just like a British gentleman".
 He was 101 years old.

 Legacy

+Museum of the Peasants' and Workers' School.
+Notice photo of Nosaka Sanzo in the top row of photographs.

 The Chinese Documentary series "Today in the History of the Anti-Japanese War" dedicated an episode to Sanzō Nosaka.

 Sanzō Nosaka was featured in the "International Friends during the Anti-Japanese War", a show organized by the Beijing People's Association for Friendship with Foreign Countries.
 The show "feature[d] 160 pictures of 39 foreign friends who worked together with the Chinese people and made contributions to China's independence and freedom."

 A statue of Nosaka is in the Jianchuan Museum.

 Other names

 Nosaka used the pen names Okano Susumu and Lin Zhe.